Coronation of Charles III and Camilla: Oath and accession declaration

 The Archbishop of Canterbury acknowledged the existence of multiple faiths and beliefs in the United Kingdom.
-Charles then took the coronation oath, in which he swore to govern each of his countries according to their respective laws and customs, to administer law and justice with mercy, and to uphold Protestantism in the United Kingdom and protect the Church of England.
+The King then took the coronation oath, in which he swore to govern each of his countries according to their respective laws and customs, to administer law and justice with mercy, and to uphold Protestantism in the United Kingdom and protect the Church of England.
 Subsequently, he made the statutory accession declaration.
 Charles then signed a written form of the oath, before kneeling before the altar and saying a prayer.

-The service of Holy Communion then continued.
-The Archbishop of Canterbury delivered the collect, and the epistle and gospel were read by the prime minister, Rishi Sunak, and the bishop of London, Sarah Mullally, respectively.
-This was followed by a sermon by the Archbishop of Canterbury.
+The service of Holy Communion continued and the Archbishop of Canterbury delivered the collect.
+The epistle was read by the Prime Minister of the United Kingdom, Rishi Sunak, and the gospel by the bishop of London, Sarah Mullally.
+Then "The Ascension Choir" sang Alleluia (O Sing Praises) This was followed by a sermon by the Archbishop of Canterbury.

 Anointing

 The King removed his robe of state and was seated on the Coronation Chair.
 He then was anointed with holy oil by the Archbishop of Canterbury, using the ampulla and a medieval spoon, the latter the oldest part of the coronation regalia.
 The anointing emphasised the spiritual role of the sovereign.
-It was a private part of the service; as in 1953 it was not televised, and Charles was concealed by a screen.
+It was a private part of the service; as in 1953 it was not televised, and the King was concealed by a screen.
 During this the choir sang the anthem Zadok the Priest.